gdodgen/hive-frontend-challenge/README.md

 # Hive Frontend Engineer Challenge
-a demo of my dropdown component.
+My dropdown component and a demo page

 ## Local Setup:
 1. Download and Install Node.js for your operating system if you do not have it [(Latest Download)](https://nodejs.org/en/download/current)